-The design and prototypes that entered the first exclusive collections od Design Center were first created towards the end of the 80s.
+The design and prototypes that entered the first exclusive collections of Design Center were first created towards the end of the '80s.

-They are home & office accessories that combine the passion for a design that enhances the expressive power of the materials with formal cleanliness, quality and high craftsmanship.
+They are home & office accessories that combine the passion for a design that enhances the expressive power of the materials with essential form, quality and high craftsmanship.

-The collections are created by Nino Basso designer, former art director of the Accessories and Jewellery Divisiona at the international brand Gucci in Florence, who
+The collections are created by Nino Basso designer, former art director of the Accessories and Jewellery Division at the international brand Gucci in Florence, who

 leads the small artisan activity until Cristina Colonnello, graphic designer and photographer by training, creative by inclination, joined Design Center

 After a start focused mainly on furnishings, Cristina Colonnello expanded her work experience and extended her activity in the area of corporate immage promotion and communication, which is identified with the Design Center, per comunicare brand.